 2 – Temperature Issues

 Temperature issues might be to blame for your pound cake falling.
-If you’re baking the pound cake at a temperature that is slightly off, then that is going to change how the cake will turn out.
+If you’re baking the pound cake at a temperature that is slightly off, that is going to change how the cake will turn out.

 It’s a good idea to be very careful about following the recipe to avoid any mishaps.
 Double-check to ensure that you set the temperature on your oven correctly just to be safe.